 How, how is the relationship between the Data Controller and the Data Processor regulated?
 This relationship must be established through a contract or a similar legal act linking them.
 At a minimum, the following points must be established in the contract:

 - The nature and purpose of the treatment

 - The type of personal data and categories of data subjects

 - The obligations and rights of the parties

 It is important to emphasize that the Data Processor may in no case use personal data for purposes other than those entrusted in the Data Processing Agreement.

-From GlobalSUITE Solutions we offer you a consulting service that aims to help you ensure compliance with legal data protection requirementsas well as system management centrally through our GlobalSUITE® solution.
+From GlobalSuite Solutions we offer you a consulting service that aims to help you ensure compliance with the legal requirements on data protection,as well as the management of the system centrally through our GlobalSUITE solution®.